SAP-samples/teched2025-DT260/exercises/ex2/README.md

 # Exercise 2 - Create SAP Fiori application with ABAP Cloud and RAP for Flight Evaluation

-In this exercise, we will create...
+In this exercise, we will build the modern SAP Fiori application with ABAP Cloud using RAP unmanaged scenario on top of the transformed to ABAP Cloud application logic of the Flight Evaluation application.
+The RAP unmanaged scenario is perfectly suited for migration scenarios from classic ABAP since it gives you more control over the data persistence and business logic compared to the RAP managed approach, where the RAP frameworks handles everything.

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 Generate SAP Fiori RAP application for Flight Evaluation

 After completing these steps you will have created...